poisoned-eden/programmers-unleashed/README.md

 ## Technologies Used

-This application is built using the following technologies:
+This MERN stack application is built using the following technologies:

 - **Node.js**
 - **Express.js**